yaazkal/ansible-role-bastille/README.md

 An ansible role that helps configure a server as a [BastilleBSD](https://bastillebsd.org/) host for running containers (jails based) in [FreeBSD](https://www.freebsd.org/).

-This is a work in progress ansible role. **Use it at your own risk**.
+This is a work in progress ansible role.
+At the moment assuming local interface for networking. **Use it at your own risk**.

 ## Install this role